PO Box 410

 What is NPDES Phase II?

 After the Cuyahoga River caught on fire in 1969, the Environmental Protection Agency (EPA) recognized that the degraded quality of U.S. waterways due to pollution was in need of some serious attention.
-In 1977, they passed the Clean Water Act, which regulated the emission of pollutants from specific locations, or point sources, (i.e., industrial pipes) into waters of the U.S.
+In 1972, the Clean Water Act was passed, which regulated the emission of pollutants from specific locations, or point sources (i.e., industrial pipes) into waters of the U.S.

 While the quality of our nation’s waters began to improve drastically with the regulation of point source pollutants, polluted water bodies still existed.
 As was discovered, preventing pollution from point sources was not enough to ensure clean water.
 This is because many pollutants enter our waterways indirectly as runoff from impervious surfaces.
 When these nonpoint pollutants flow through our storm water systems and out into our rivers and lakes, they degrade the quality of our waterways.
 According to the 1996 National Water Quality Inventory, a biennial summary of State surveys of water quality, approximately 40% percent of surveyed U.S. water bodies were still impaired by pollution and did not meet water quality standards.
 The EPA proclaimed, “13% of impaired rivers, 21% of impaired lake acres, and 45% of impaired estuaries are affected by urban/suburban storm water runoff”.